Dex56811/python-tools/README.md

 # python-tools

 I just stick (usually networking) python tools that i make in here.
 You'll need root permissions to run most of these.

+arpspoof.py

+- Works, possibly slowing the log down would work.

+ReverseTCP

+- only works locally currently.